 All events can provide networking opportunities for attendees to engage and connect with other individuals.
 Networking events aren’t just a particular type of gathering.
 Instead, organizers can find opportunities to help attendees find valuable connections at any (or nearly any) event.

 The next generation of networking events consists of in-person events, virtual events, and hybrid events.
 Hybrid events aren’t just conferences and trade shows with a streaming component.
 They incorporate a variety of digital components, from gaming competitions, communication between in-person and online participants, and more.

 Who organizes networking events?

 Event marketers.
 Event planners.
 Event organizers.
 Whatever name you prefer, they’re in charge of understanding the goals of the event and planning accordingly.

 Creating a satisfying networking experience for their industry just might be what separates their brand from their competition.

-Event planners must understand their primary goals of the event in order to take the most strategic planning approach.
+Event planners must understand the primary goals of the event in order to take the most strategic planning approach.

 Once goals and event budget are decided upon, planners can choose the format of the event and the online tools they’ll use to pull all the details together.

-As an event planner, you’ll likely want an end-to-end event software to help with website creation, registration, agenda, engagement, measurement and more.
+As an event planner, you’ll likely want end-to-end event software to help with website creation, registration, agenda, engagement, measurement, and more.
 By keeping all the essentials in one software, you’ll have more peace of mind that nothing’s falling through the cracks.